ShadowWlkr/CSCI-3610-001---Secure-Coding/Project 0 - Secure Login Pretest/README.md

 ## 🛠️ Requirements

-- Python 3.9+ (Windows recommended, due to registry usage)
+- Python 3.9+ (Windows recommended, due to registry usage but also because I made it only work in Windows, no Kali for you.)
 - [PyInstaller](https://pyinstaller.org/)
 - [ttkbootstrap](https://pypi.org/project/ttkbootstrap/)
 - [PyArmor](https://github.com/dashingsoft/pyarmor) (**Required**)